benjaminzwhite/reasoning-models/README.md

 # Reasoning

-Experiments with reasoning models, training techniques, papers
+Reading list and comments/short reviews around reasoning models, training techniques, and related papers

 ### TODO

 - build tag system e.g. Policies {DPO, GRPO, ...} with a view to building reading list, integrate with Zotero/Obsidian
-- create a tag for "reasoning + interaction with a symbolic system/DSL/program synthesis" type papers
 - use new approach for formatting table and generating summary: test time and cost first

 ---